Michel Vaillant is one of the honoured brontosauruses of Francophone comics.

 When he gets downtime after a race, Michel is a big fan of seaside vacations in the Mediterranean sun.
-The Vaillants have a large coastal villa near Menton, not far from the Italian border.
+The Vaillants have a large coastal villa near Menton, near the Italian border.

-He is so virtuous as to practically be a saint, and he’s the role-model for all good Catholic sons.
+He is so virtuous as to practically be a saint.
+Michel is the role-model for all good Catholic sons.

 (Back then children’s books published in France had to contend with the moral authority of the Catholic Church and/or the Communist Party (yeah, those were weird decades).
 So for instance you have Michel Vaillant praying to the Lord for victory at Le Mans, while Masquerouge fights the aristocracy to defend the proletariat.
 Too bad they couldn’t team up.)

 The Vaillant clan is tightly-knit.
 It works tirelessly to ensure the success of the familial company through their high-profile racing team.

 (This section proposes ways of using this character in DC Universe stories).

 Steve Warson could be renamed Steve Carson, and be the brother of the famous speleologist.

 |Int: 04||Wil: 04||Min: 04|